hypothesis/onboarding/docs/setting_up_your_development_environment.md

 ### Client

-[client](https://github.com/hypothesis/client) is the frontend app for reading and writing annotations over web pages or PDFs.
-To install and run
+[github.com/hypothesis/client](https://github.com/hypothesis/client) is the frontend app that provides a sidebar for reading and writing annotations over web pages or PDFs.
+To install and run it:
-it:

 ```terminal
 git clone https://github.com/hypothesis/client.git